jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) percentage difference has the meaning set out in section 21G(1)﻿(c).
 (3) For the purposes of subsection (1) and section 20G,— (a) if the adjustment is positive and the percentage actual use is more than the person's percentage intended use or previous actual use, as applicable, the person is entitled to an additional deduction under section 20(3)﻿(e) or (hb), as applicable:
-  (b) if the adjustment is negative and the percentage actual taxable use is less than the person's percentage intended use or previous actual use, as applicable, the person must treat the amount as a positive amount of output tax and account for it under section 21A.
+  (b) if the adjustment is negative and the percentage actual taxable use is less than the person's percentage intended use or previous actual use, as applicable, the person must treat the amount as a positive amount of output tax and attribute it to a taxable period under section 20(4).

 ### 21E Concurrent uses of land
 (1) This section applies when a registered person simultaneously uses the same area of land during an adjustment period for making concurrent taxable and non-taxable supplies.
 The percentages determined under this section apply for the purposes of sections 21A and 21G.